Skip to main content

 And unlike in Europe, this CDW often comes without an excess.
 That means you don’t pay anything in the event of accidental damage or theft.

-You may still want to buy a standalone policy to plug any gaps in the cover offered by the rental company (tyres, windscreen, admin charges, etc), but the car rental policy alone means you won’t be liable for any big bills if the car is damaged or stolen.
+You may still want to buy a standalone policy to plug any gaps in the cover offered by the rental company (tyres, windscreen, admin charges, etc), but the car rental policy alone means you won’t be liable for any massive bills if the car is damaged or stolen.

 You often have the option to hire a car with insurance included or excluded.